Who I Am

 My Journey into Wholeness:

-Healing became my path.
-But not in the "I am addicted to self-help" kind of way, but in the way that a thirsty woman looks for the source of water itself.
+Healing became my path—not in the performative, perfection-seeking way, but in the way a thirsty woman searches for the source of water itself.